slatedocs/slate/source/includes/_lists.md

 sheet could be "Title" and "Industry".

 This list would have 25 "list entries".
 Each list entry would be associated with a single person entity.
-Furthermore, the list would have two "entity attributes" with the names "Title" and "Industry".
+Furthermore, the list would have two "fields" with the names "Title" and "Industry".

 ## The list resource